Trude Heller's: History

 The club began its days in the early 1960s as a swinging Greenwich Village discothèque, run by a tough entrepreneur named Trude Heller.

 In the 1960s, go-go dancers could be seen dancing along the walls.
 Some of the people that danced on the floor there were Salvador Dalí, George Hamilton and Lynda Bird Johnson.

 The end of the disco craze in the early 1980s spelled the end of the club.
 Nowadays, Lenny's sandwich chain is in the premises.

 Acts

 Two of the house bands there were Barry and the Remains and Benny Gordon and the Soul Brothers.
 Some of the headlining acts were Ben E. King, Otis Redding, and Sam the Sham and the Pharaohs.

-Other acts who appeared there include The Lovin' Spoonful, who played, rushed off to perform on television on the The Ed Sullivan Show and returned; the Beastie Boys in their early days;
+Other acts who appeared there include The Lovin' Spoonful, who played, rushed off to perform on television on The Ed Sullivan Show and returned; the Beastie Boys in their early days;

 Frankie Paris and the Purple Haze; Funk Steady; Goldie and the Gingerbreads (featuring Genya Ravan); The Scoundrels; Artie Stewart; and Marion Taylor and the Reggie Moore Trio.
 Jazz singer Anita O'Day and jazz pianist Ahmad Jamal also appeared there.